 Sharon Weinberg Nokes is Of Counsel to the Exempt Organizations Group at Caplin & Drysdale.
-She joined the firm's Washington, D.C. office in 2008, and provides sophisticated legal advice to a broad range of nonprofits, including some of the nation's largest private foundations and publicly-supported charities, as well as cultural and educational institutions, social welfare organizations, and healthcare entities, such as hospitals, medical research organizations, and healthcare-related professional associations.
+She joined the firm's Washington, D.C. office in 2008, and provides sophisticated legal advice to a broad range of clients, including some of the nation's largest private foundations and publicly-supported charities; cultural and educational institutions; healthcare entities, such as hospitals and medical research organizations; social welfare organizations; and high-technology nonprofits.

 Ms. Nokes counsels clients on a variety of tax, corporate, and compliance issues, including executive compensation, structuring charitable and unrelated business activities, domestic and international grantmaking, program-related investing, transactions with for-profit organizations, lobbying and political activities, and corporate governance.
 She has considerable experience with the rules governing private foundations, supporting organizations, and donor-advised funds, and also provides guidance to donors regarding their charitable giving alternatives.

 A skilled advocate, Ms. Nokes' regularly represents clients in complex IRS examinations, disputes with state attorneys general, whistleblower actions, and specific ruling requests.
 Clients also rely on her representation before the Treasury Department and congressional tax-writing committees with regard to proposed or recently-enacted laws and regulations.

 In her role as General Counsel for a nonprofit, Ms. Nokes has intimate knowledge of the inner workings of a tax-exempt organization.
 These insights allow her to offer clients comprehensive and creative, yet pragmatic solutions to address the unique challenges facing nonprofits.
 Ms. Nokes' professional background in the arts has also proven to be an asset for clients serving cultural and artistic missions.